How to Use Git for Website Development? (Tips for PHP Developers)

 Imagine this timeline of commit history like a trunk of a tree, in here there are all the files of your project, there are several ways you can edit this truck.

-Updating the trank itself, this technique is called Trunk based development or create an external branch that splits from a given commit and is then added to the trunk once all the updates are ready and tested (hopefully).
+Updating the trank itself, this technique is called Trunk based development or creating an external branch that splits from a given commit and is then added to the trunk once all the updates are ready and tested (hopefully).

 To make it easier from now on we are going to call this trunk with his git name “master”.